wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 	- On the VM Run mmc.exe and then add the **Certificates** snap-in.

 	- Under the **Trusted Root Certificate Authorities** node double-click your certificate name.
-If you are using the self-signed certificate of the VM, the certificate is named after the DNS name of the VM and ends with **cloudapp.net**.
+If you are using the self-signed certificate of the VM, the certificate is named after the DNS name of the VM and ends with **chinacloudapp.cn**.

 	- Click the **Details** tab.